dmmd/StrongBag/README.md

 ______
 1. i lack the mvn-fu to move the application.conf file into the target directory (maybe this should be configurable via the command line?)<br />
 2. there is no zip writer/reader, but the application will support multiple compression formats
-3. encryption of the entire bag, the files in the bag, and both will be supported
+3. encryption of the entire bag, the files in the bag, and both will be supported, just not yet